mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ##### page.url

-The URL of the page relative to the MkDocs `site_dir`.
+The URL of the page relative to the elstir `site_dir`.
 It is expected that this be used with the [url](#url) filter to ensure the URL is relative to the current page.